 This actually turned out to be perfect with another great fire right next to a wider babbling stream.
 Plus the USFS trail crew followed us and took care of all the downed trees, so our return trip was much easier.
 The hiking options had run out and my raw bloody heel under the moleskin was motivating me to return to Wallowa Lake a day early.
 The hike out was uneventful and the a little painful, but I had plenty of rewards especially knowing that access was going to be restricted by the heavy snowpack.
 Brook and I spent a few days in Joseph and Enterprise with a couple of visits to Terminal Gravity for food and IPAs.

-This year I travel to NE Oregon to begin my annual 5 day backpacking trip.
-This year I have 4 other men joining me and we will be hiking in the Eagle Cap Wilderness, Wallowa Mountains.
+This year we travel to NE Oregon to begin our annual 5 day backpacking trip.
+This year I have 4 other men joining me and we will be hiking in the Eagle Cap Wilderness through the Wallowa Mountains.
+The trip is based on a loop but incorporated a few days for side loops.

-Three of us continued over over the pass on the Ivan Carper Trail into the Lakes Basin.
+Three of us continued over over the 8548′ Carper pass on the Ivan Carper Trail #1661 into the Lakes Basin.
+The climb is challenging and mostly exposed.

 We passed by Mirror Lake and ended up camping at Moccasin Lake planning on a few nights with days hikes and more fishing.
 We hiked the Basin Lakes loop over by Douglas Lake and back.